downingbots/ALSET/README.md

  - low-end hardware adds more complexity for repeatability

 Lessons from ROSwell:
   - Simulations don't match reality at all!
 Spent a ton of time trying to get Gazebo physics engine to realistically model a light, top-heavy robot with low-end servos (e.g., dynamixel MX-64).
   - Problems encountered include incompatible upgrades of components
   - Difficulty tuning of weights, inertia, friction, pids, transmissions
   - Physics of rotational friction was way off in all versions of gazebo
-  - Top-heavy robot might flip feet into the air!
+  - Top-heavy robot might flip 10 feet into the air!
   - Lots of papers on needing different lighting, coloring, etc.
   - Might as well use no physics engine and assume perfect performance.

 Lessons from Donkey-car:
   - Donkey car perfomance changed as it used up batteries.
 The RL doesn't adapt for this.
-  - Continuous realtime RL is hard:
-    -- On-board processing needs better performance for continuous realtime RL.
-    -- Off-loaded processing needs better communication performance for continuous realtime RL.
+  - Continuous realtime RL is hard.
+On-board processing needs better performance for continuous realtime RL.
+On the other hand, Off-loaded processing to a laptop needs better communication performance for continuous realtime RL.
   - You do a lot of training but still overfits to environment, (fails at big DIY robocar events due to the addition of spectators or change in location.)
 You need to train on many tracks, in many lighting conditions, with and without spectators, etc.

 Lessons from REPLab:
   - Intel 3D Realsense camera gave poor results for any single 3D snapshot.
 Needed to accumulate and integrate results.
 Worked around this by using OctoMaps, but this greatly reduces performance.
-    --> most RL just use 2D camera, ignoring 2D camera capabilities.
+Most RL implementations just use 2D camera, ignoring 2D camera capabilities.
   - Used ROS moveit to assume away much of the problem, only using RL for planning the final stage of grasping (e.g., lower straight down from above so only choosing final x/y and theta).
   - Frequent calibration between robot camera and arm.
 Simple calibration didn't do very well across robots or across runs on same robot due to overheating or stressing of motors (e.g., pushing down too hard on tray).
   - Pretrained imagenet models provide some transfer learning for regular cameras, but this doesn't help for 3D cameras.
   - Using OpenCV to evaluate state needed for RL is almost a difficult as solving the problem itself.
-For example,identifying the blocks and stacking them:
-    --> add fiducials to blocks (blah)
+For example,identifying the blocks and stacking them can be made easier by adding fiducials pr sensors to blocks (blah)
-    --> add sensors to blocks (blah)
   - Need to park arm so that it was away from tray so that state of objects on tray could be accurately assessed.

 Lesson from using the Jetson nano: